Meet the Team

 Aaron completed a Bachelor of Psychology (Honours) at the University of Newcastle in 2020.
 His honours thesis investigated people’s capacity for mindfulness and compassion and how these relate to their enjoyment of social relationships and connectedness.

-Aaron previously worked as a Tibetan translator and oral interpreter, taught classical literary Tibetan, and edited English-language translation of Buddhist texts.
-Before that he worked in bookstores in Newcastle, Port Macquarie, and Sydney, including as the Assistant Manager at the University of Newcastle’s bookstore.
+Aaron previously worked as a Tibetan translator and oral interpreter, taught classical literary Tibetan, and edited English-language translations of Buddhist texts.
 Most recently as a disability support worker, Aaron has loved helping clients with a variety of psychosocial disabilities achieve their goals.

 Bachelor of Development Studies (2004), University of Newcastle